 The Hospital is also pleased to offer all patients a complimentary Wi-Fi service to assist with data usage during your stay.

 All patients will need to continue to be screened on the day of admission and this will include having your temperature taken, and a risk assessment.

 On behalf of the entire Burnside Hospital team, we want to thank you for your cooperation as we navigate our way through these challenging times.

 We will continue to keep you updated with any other changes that may apply and be relevant to your time with us at the Hospital.

 Antenatal Classes for Maternity Patients:

 The safety of our patients and staff is our highest priority.
 Given the current situation with COVID-19, we are cancelling all non-essential events, including our maternity education classes.
-Regrettably, all antenatal classes have been cancelled until further notice.
+Regrettably, all face-to-face antenatal classes have been cancelled until further notice.

 Please contact the hospital on 08 8202 7222 if you have any questions / concerns.